MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_pl_ml.md

 ---
 author: pkrebs
 ms.author: pkrebs
-title:  Translate a new playlist ms.date: 06/8/2020
+title:  Translate learning pathways custom playlists ms.date: 06/8/2020
-description: Translate a new playlist
+description:  Translate learning pathways custom playlists
 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Translate a learning pathways custom playlist
+# Translate learning pathways custom playlists
-If you've created learning pathways custom playlists for your site, you can translate the playlists into the languages enabled for this site.
+If you've created custom playlists for learning pathways, you can translate the playlists into the languages enabled for this site.

 1. From the learning pathways **Home** menu, click **Learning pathways administration**.
 2. Click the custom playlist.
 In this example, we'll use **Five Simple Steps - Welcome to Contoso**.